 Overall, there is no difference in participation between men and women, for all the populations studied here.
-In general, greater participation is seen in graduates residing in the North, while those who reside in the South and Isles and foreign are less likely to participate.
-Naturally, foreign residents are excluded from these considerations, for which - regardless of the degree programme type - there is an objective difficulty in tracking them down (the response rate for these graduates is in any case 41.6% at one year out, 30.3% at three years and five years).
+In general, greater participation is seen in graduates residing in the North and South and Isles, while those who reside in the Center and foreign are less likely to participate.
+Naturally, foreign residents are excluded from these considerations, for which - regardless of the degree programme type - there is an objective difficulty in tracking them down (the response rate for these graduates is in any case 40.7% at one year out, 29.7% at three years and 28.4% at five years).

-In interpreting the results presented here, please note that for the telephone survey 14.1% of the failed contacts (rising to 21.2% among graduates at three years and 23.0% among those at five years) are due to incorrect phone numbers or the impossibility of contacting the graduate (for example, because abroad or temporarily absent).
+In interpreting the results presented here, please note that for the telephone survey 19.1% of the failed contacts (rising to 20.4% among graduates at three years and 31.8% among those at five years) are due to incorrect phone numbers or the impossibility of contacting the graduate (for example, because abroad or temporarily absent).